cymoo/monom/README.md

 ### Connection

-No extra verbose connection methods.
+No extra connection methods.
 Just pass pymongo's `Database` instance to your model.

 ```python
 from monorm import Model, MongoClient